Table of Contents

 - Nasal Chamber:

-- Opens into the pharynx (common passage for food and air).
+- Opens into the pharynx (a common passage for food and air).

 - Pharynx: